giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

  (e.g., \(\int E\,dA\)).
 This is valid, but you must then export to OpenSees using a stiffness-encoded contract (see OpenSees mapping below).

 ### Voids: use `0` in input (CSF handles the effective subtraction)

 A void/hole is a region where the target material property is **zero**.
 Therefore, in your input data you should simply use:

 ```math
 w_{void} = 0
 ```

+CSF does not model material superposition.
-When a void polygon overlaps a solid polygon, CSF internally converts the overlap into an **effective (delta) representation** so that the overlapped region contributes **zero** to the weighted integrals.
+When a void polygon overlaps a solid polygon, the overlap is interpreted as a containment relationship, not as overlapping matter.

+CSF internally converts this containment into an effective (delta) representation, so that the overlapped region contributes zero to the weighted integrals.

-**You should not enter negative weights for voids in the user model.**
+You should not enter negative weights for voids in the user mo

 # 📑 Deep Dive: The Logic of "Weight" (W) and Voids